matthew-andrews/mattandre.ws/source/_posts/filter-noise-output-performance-profiling-timeline-chrome.md

 – Chrome Office Hours: Performance

-Unlike other profiling tools in Chrome that can be controlled directly from Javascript I always find my Timeline reports have really poor signal-to-noise ratios.
+Unlike other profiling tools in Chrome that can be controlled directly from JavaScript I always find my Timeline reports have really poor signal-to-noise ratios.
 They tend to be a chaotic mixture of colours and where there is good information, it can feel like I'm just being told that I'm doing **everything wrong**:

 {% img /images/bad.png %}